gabrielsoule/applause/README.md

 Applause is fully modular.
 The underlying CLAP specification is composed of "extensions" that plugins may or may not implement; Applause implements these extensions and exposes them to the plugin developer through easy-to-use C++ interfaces.
 As a plugin developer, you can instantiate the extensions you want and ignore the ones you don't.
 As such, you will never pay a performance penalty for something you don't care about.
 If you're dissatisfied with Applause's implementation of a CLAP extension, you can implement the extension yourself.
 Your custom extension will integrate seamlessly with the rest of the Applause ecosystem.
 Extensions can be written in C++ using a helpful wrapper, or in good old C (if you are into that kind of thing).

 ### GPU-accelerated UI
 Applause's UI layer is built on top of Matt Tytel's visage library, which in turn inherits from the Vital synthesizer.
 The UI is GPU-accelerated and supports 60fps animations, shaders, gradients, et cetera.
+Applause supplies a collection of useful plugin widgets such as knobs and sliders, which can directly connect to host parameters if desired.
+It's all plug-and-play; we handle the cross-thread shenanigans for you.

 ## Roadmap